Sudhanvabagal/netflix-data-analysis/README.md

-# Netflix Data Analysis (Beginner Project)
+# Netflix Data Analysis Project

-This project explores a Netflix dataset using Excel and basic analytics.
+This is a beginner-friendly data analysis project using a Netflix dataset.
-I uploaded the dataset here and will continue adding analysis, charts, and code as I progress.

-## Files
+I'm using this project to learn GitHub, explore data, and build my analytics portfolio.

+## What’s in this project
-- netflix_data.xlsx — main dataset
+- 📊 netflix_data.xlsx — raw dataset
+- 📝 Analysis notebook coming soon

-## Tools Used
+## Tools I plan to use
 - Excel
-- (Later: Python, Jupyter Notebook)
+- Jupyter Notebook (Python)

-## Purpose
-- Practice GitHub
+- Pandas, Matplotlib (later)

+## What I want to learn from this project
-- Learn how to upload files
+- How to upload files to GitHub
-- Start building a data analytics portfolio
+- How to organize a project
+- How to clean and visualize data